AUAP/AP2018/README.md

   - In-class ex: 10 print
   - Artwork example: [A House of Dust](http://www.zachwhalen.net/pg/dust/) (a simulation of a 1967 poem by Alison Knowles and James Tenney) by Zach Whalen | see more background info [here](http://www.artbytranslation.org/_pdf/HOUSE_OF_DUST_JOURNAL_25_08_2016_BDEF_PREVIEW.pdf)
   - Introduce the final code project
-- **Peer-tutoring: Group 5 / Respondents: Group 6, Topic: p5.dom libary**
+- **Peer-tutoring: Group 5 / Respondents: Group 6, Topic: Conditions with sound and video files**
-  - How to import and use p5.dom library in your sketch?
+  - How to incorporate sound and video in your sketch?
-  - What are the benefits of using p5.dom objects?
-  - Provide sample and creative code
+  - Your sample and creative code
 - **Read/Watch before class:**
   - Soon, Winnie.
 Executing Liveness.
 PhD dissertation.
 Aarhus University, 2016.
-82-90  (session on Generativity)
+82-90  (the section on Generativity)
   - [1 hr video] [Beautiful Rules: Generative models of creativity](https://vimeo.com/26594644) (2007) by Marius Watz
 - **Suggested reading/video**
   - [The Recode Project](http://recodeproject.com/) and [Memory Slam](http://nickm.com/memslam/) by Nick Montfort